EezehDev/AI-Formations/README.md

 **Navigation**

 We will be using A* pathfinding to navigate all units around obstacles in the environment, in combination with a navigation mesh.
 A* is very flexible algorithm and can be used in many other cases.
-Using a good navigation algorithm is essential to our coordinated movement.
+Using a good navigation algorithm is essential to our coordinated movement, and will play a big part when it comes to grouping up our units, moving the formation around and the way they handling obstacles.

 <img src="https://github.com/MrEezeh/AI-Formations/blob/main/Gifs/navigation.gif" alt="navigation example" width="500" />